What is lock?

 3. If the magnetic field starts to drift, the deuterium signal will shift from its expected position.

-When setting up an NMR experiment in a deuterated solvent, we talk about “finding the lock” or “locking the sample” – this just means establishing this deuterium signal reference point before starting the actual experiment.
+When setting up an NMR experiment in a deuterated solvent, we talk about “finding the lock” or “locking the sample” – this just means establishing this deuterium signal reference point before starting the actual experiment to ensure as close to perfect signal averaging as possible.